further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Video Started.md

 ## Attached Notes

 <p>Record when a user clicks play to start watching a video</p>
-<p>When a video is uploaded and used in Adobe LMS: Data Pull From LMS</p>
+<p>When a video is uploaded and used in Adobe LMS: Data Pull from LMS (e.g. Full Courses)</p>
-<p>When a video is  uploaded and used in Adobe AEM: Data Pull From Google Analytics 4</p>
+<p>When a video is uploaded and used in Adobe AEM: Data Pull from Google Analytics 4 (e.g. Quick Tips, Recorded Events)</p>
 <p>There is a max length of 500 chars for the parameter values.</p>